flubzie/hl-cli/README.md

 Hyperliquid CLI built in Python. (in progress)

-*not the final version of this code so expect it to be messy in some cases.*

 *Only supports perps for now, spot support coming soon maybe

 *I'll make this an executable one day, need to figure out how to manage credentials